-Harry reckons that spending a year with Jersey’s ‘prop school’ helped him to progress.
-He followed fellow front row forwards Richard Barrington, Sam Lockwood and Elvis Taione by moving to the Premiership from the Channel Islanders.
-He has since made 39 Premiership appearances and scored his maiden try in the 36-14 win over Newcastle Falcons at Sandy Park last February.
+Harry believes spending a year with Jersey’s ‘prop school’ helped him to progress.
+He followed in the footsteps of front row forwards Richard Barrington, Sam Lockwood and Elvis Taione in moving to the Premiership from the Channel Island.